Members of Muslim and Jewish business community attended the Muslim Jewish Forum's third Business Networking Event.

 She stressed that many property legal problems which at first seemed insurmountable to her clients were, in fact, solvable with the right advice and guidance.

-She also explained that the Land Registry were often very helpful in putting right errors and that finding solutions was usually preferable to pursuing expensive legislation – although she loved the latter!
+She also explained that the Land Registry were often very helpful in putting right errors and that finding solutions was usually preferable to pursuing expensive legislation – although she loved

 The Event was hosted and chaired by Muslim Jewish Forum committee member, Shahid Saleem.
 Co-Chair of the Forum, Jonny Wineberg, gave the vote of thanks.

 Jonny Wineberg added, “The support for these events has been exceptional and it shows that our communities have much to offer each other.